ryansheehy0/Neo-C/possible_features.md

 	- Don't allow a struct in a class
 - OverRange, UnderRange, and OutOfRange errors.
 - This language is designed to work with line wrap enabled.
 You cannot add new lines willy nilly.
-- It compiles into C++
-  - Just as efficient as C++
-  - Doesn't compete with C++ compilers and their

 - Variables in ranges for match statements?
-- `fall through` case statements
-  - Don't have case 'a'
 - RAII
   - Function returning pointer to object.
   - Maybe my idea of RAII is wong.